KYVENetwork/docs/basics/arweave.md

 ---
-title: What is Arweave?
+title: Arweave
-order: 2
+order: 3
 parent:
   title: Basics
   order: 2
 ---

-# What is Arweave?
+# Arweave

 [Arweave](https://www.arweave.org/) is a protocol that offers permament, decentralized storage.
 The web as we know it is impermanent and prone to erasure as a strict function of its